JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1989_07.md

 - All quotations within this Journal, unless otherwise indicated, are from _The URANTIA Book_, \otimes 1955, and are used with the permission of the URANTIA Foundation, the copyright owner.

-Inasmuch as there is no official URANTIA Brotherhood or Foundation interpretation of the teachings of The URANTLA Book, the views expressed herein are based wholly upon each author's understanding and personal religious experience.
+Inasmuch as there is no official URANTIA Brotherhood or Foundation interpretation of the teachings of The URANTIA Book, the views expressed herein are based wholly upon each author's understanding and personal religious experience.

 Copyright \circledast 1989 by URANTIA Brotherhood Corporation.
 All rights reserved.
 Printed in U.S.A.
 In this short sentence, Jesus sums up the unselfish attitude to which believers should aspire.
 Nothing should give us greater joy than to help a sister or brother learn of the Father.
 The example of our lives and the truth of _The URANTIA Book_ are tools of the spirit to help accomplish this.
 We must remember that the riverbed is not the river; that for the truth in _The URANTIA Book_ to exercise its life-changing power, it must be incorporated into a person's life.
 While we, by our efforts, are not able to transform another person, we can surely introduce them to one who is.